Water balloon games are a great way for kids to stay cool and have fun in the summer.

 Backyard Water Balloon Games

-But, thinking beyond just throwing them at each other, we try to find more ways to watch them bust and cool everyone off.
+But, thinking beyond just throwing them at each other for a water balloon fight, we try to find more ways to watch them bust and cool everyone off.

 Water Balloon Toss

 One of the classic water balloon games is water balloon toss.
 This is a great game for kids of all ages and can be played with as few as two people.
 You can either play with teams or have a free-for-all.

 Tip: This may NOT be the best time for reusable water balloons.

 The object of the game is to toss the water balloon back and forth to your partner without dropping it.
 If you drop the balloon, your team is out.
 The last team standing wins!

 And, to mix it up even more, you can (very carefully) cut the bottom of gallon milk jugs (keeping the handle intact), cover the cut part with Duct Tape, and then use the jug to toss the water balloons.